Sectimus/arbor-engineering-task/README.md

 **DONE!**

-Visit the frontend at `localhost:8080`, and interact with the backend via `localhost:8080/api`
+Visit the frontend at `localhost:8123`, and interact with the backend via `localhost:8123/api`

-## Not so easy set up guide
-View the individual `README.md` files in the `backend` and `frontend` directories if setting up manually.